SathvikKP/ApacheStressTests/README.md

    - Execute and monitor test results.

 ---

+## How to Enable / Disable the Cache
+- You need to change the web.xml and context.xml files to enable / disable the cache.
+- For cache enabled, use the configurations present in `web.xml_cache` and `context.xml_cache`
+- For cache disabled, use the configurations present in `web.xml_orig` and `context.xml_orig`
+- Restart the Tomcat server after enabling / disabling cache to see effects.
+--

 ## Notes
 - The included scripts show how to run **Apache Bench** (`ab`) or **JMeter** from a Linux shell.